silviaclaire/gitops-pipeline-kubernetes-eks/README.md

     sed -i "s/VERSION = '1.0'/VERSION = '1.1'/" Jenkinsfile
     ```
 1. Commit changes to `develop`, push to trigger the pipeline for CI.

+## Trouble Shoot

+1. How to fix Insufficient pods issue when deploying to Amazon EKS:

+    Refer to [this](https://dev.to/wingkwong/how-to-fix-insufficient-pods-issue-when-deploying-to-amazon-eks-d35) and [this](https://github.com/awslabs/amazon-eks-ami/blob/master/files/eni-max-pods.txt) to choose a suitable instance type for the worker node.